 “Yes, Your Grace.”
 The nobles nodded in reply to Pascal.
 Even Lady Anne of the Knights Hospitaller did so as she had been forced to make a compromise with Pascal in the end.

-“Then I leave it to you all to bring the banners back up to fighting strength.”
+“Then I leave it to you all to bring the banners back up to combat readiness.”
 Pascal declared.
 “Use the task of constructing fortifications on the Gwilen’s northern riverbanks to keep the men motivated.
 Her Highness and I will personally inspect the results in five days, and rewards will be given to units that perform the best.”
 He spurred them on with competitive rivalry before concluding the meeting.
 “General Macdonald, Major Ostergalen, Lady Lynette, Sir Robert, Sir Gerard, please stay behind.
 The rest of you may leave.”

 One by one, the dukes and counts left the large, deployable cabin that they had been using as the ‘war room’.
 The last to depart was Lady Anne, who clearly looked unhappy that she was not invited to whatever discussions that came after the main meeting.
 Nevertheless, she left without further comment.
-This meant only seven people remained in the room: Pascal, Kaede, Robert, Gerard, alongside the quiet General Jean-Baptiste Macdonald, the intelligence major Hans Ostergalen, and Lady Lynette.
+This meant only seven people remained in the room: Pascal, Kaede, Robert, Gerard, alongside the quiet General Claude Macdonald, the intelligence major Hans Ostergalen, and Lady Lynette.

 Pascal took a moment to exhale deeply and relieve his stress before he beckoned towards the map table:

 “Lady Lynette, please tell everyone present what you have discovered.”